30 August 2023 | BY ANDJELKA JANKOVIC | Life

 I live in endless wonder and will not settle for a relationship that isn’t truly liberating, sacred, expansive and FUN as well as nourishing for my soul with full-body laughter and rapt joy every day.

 Nothing is sexier than someone who makes you laugh every day and until your sides hurt.
-And give you their undivided presence.
+And give you their total presence.

 But my nature is nature.